mmomtchev/pymport/README.md

 plt.show();
 ```

+# Performance

+* Generally Python continues to run at the usual Python speed, Node.js continues to tun at the usual Node.js speed
+* Calling into Python from JS is more expensive than Python to Python, tests show that using Node.js for numpy arrays:
+  - of 8 elements is 4 times slower using raw access and 20 times slower using `proxify`
+  - of 512 elements is 3 times slower using raw access and 10 times slower using `proxify`
+  - of 8192 elements, there is no significant difference with raw access and `proxify` is 30% slower
+  - of 32768 elements, there is no significant difference whatever the access method is
+* `toJS()` and `fromJS()` are the most expensive parts as they copy objects between the Python and the JavaScript heap
+  - For best performance try to keep objects in Python and in JavaScript as much as possible and avoid moving them
+  - This applies to automatic conversion of arguments, calling Python with `(1)` is slower than `PyObject.int(1)` if you can keep that second object between calls
+* The memory usage of your program will be the sum of the memory usage of a Python interpreter (not that much) and a Node.js interpreter (more significant)
+* The two GCs should work very well in tandem

 # Architecture Overview

 ![Architecture Overview](https://raw.githubusercontent.com/mmomtchev/pymport/main/overview.svg)

-# Performance Notes / Known Issues
+# Known Issues

-*   Simply calling into Python is more expensive than from the native Python interpreter
-    *   If working on `numpy` arrays of less than 10 elements, the difference can be very significant (up to 4 times)
-    *   `proxify`ed objects have a small additional overhead that, for all practical reasons, can be ignored
-    *   Above a few hundred elements, the difference gradually becomes smaller
-    *   With very large arrays and very complex operations, Node.js can very slightly outperform stock Python
-        *Large `numpy` arrays are very dependent on the memory allocator and Node.js/V8 has an outstanding memory allocator*
-*   `fromJS()` and `toJS()` are expensive functions that deep copy the data between the V8 and the Python heap
-*   The two GCs should work well in tandem as for every object there is exactly one of them that can free it
 * In 1.0 the V8 GC does not take into account the memory held by a `PyObject`s when deciding if they should be GCed or when the heap limit has been reached
-*   In (*upcoming*) 1.1 the V8 GC takes into account the memory held by a `PyObject` when it is initially referenced in JS but not its eventual growth after being referenced
+* In 1.1 the V8 GC takes into account the memory held by a `PyObject` when it is initially referenced in JS but not its eventual growth after being referenced
 * In 1.0 Python objects of type function never expire, so you will be leaking memory if you create Python lambdas in a loop (fixed in 1.1)

 # Supported Versions